princebansal7/Web-Development-Concepts/react-js/README.md

 ## React JS

 - **React essentials**
-  - Creators of Frontend realized all websites can effectively be divided in 3 parts
+  - Creators of Frontend realized all websites can effectively be divided in 3 parts:

     - **`State`**: An object which represents current `state` of the application, it represents dynamic things in your app (i.e, things that change, e.g: value of the *counter* in previous example, for counter example state will look like:
       ```js
           {